 #4 Refresh your marketing plan

-Christmas marketing ideas were critical to support your business during the festive season and throughout the past year.
+Holiday marketing ideas were critical to support your business during the holiday season and throughout the past year.
 However, as you ring in the New Year, consider how a fresh approach to your marketing could increase your sales, brand awareness, and overall company success.
 As you revisit your marketing strategy, consider:

 - Advertising to new markets and audiences – Think about how your product could be used in a new way by a different user group—then market to them.